 A home office has always been a coveted space.
-With remote work on the rise, office space is a hot commodity that many potential home buyers are looking out for.
+With remote work on the rise, office space is a hot commodity sought by many potential home buyers.

-In addition to being an ideal work-from-home space, a home office provides a dedicated space for managing household tasks like bills and homework.
-It can be a space that motivates and inspires creativity as well.
+In addition to being an ideal work-from-home space, a home office provides a dedicated area for managing household tasks, such as bills and homework.
+It can also be a space that motivates and inspires creativity.

-If your house doesn’t have an office space already, you can set one up easily in any spare or awkward area, such as a small room without a closet or a loft space.
+If your house doesn’t already have an office space, you can easily set one up in any spare or awkward area, such as a small room without a closet or a loft.
 You can make it work as long as there’s an electrical outlet and WiFi capability.

 De-Personalize and Declutter